-We have offices located in Westchester, White Plains and New York City.
+We have offices located in Westchester and White Plains.
 We regularly defend clients in New York, Massachusetts, U.S. District Court for the Southern District of New York, and U.S. District Court for the District of Massachusetts.
 Our attorneys will help you with your Criminal matter and will provide services for your unique needs.
 Our experienced attorneys will aggressively defend you to obtain the best possible result in any bank crime case.
 We have fought for our clients throughout the Counties of the Bronx, Dutchess, King, Nassau, New York, Orange, Putnam, Richmond, Rockland, Suffolk, Sullivan, and Westchester.
 The Following are a list of some Bank Fraud cases we service:

 If you have been charged with a bank crime, you should contact a skilled federal criminal defense lawyer right away to protect your rights and your reputation.
 A conviction for bankruptcy fraud can result in a fine of $250,000 and five years in prison for each violation.
 If there is any indication that you might be suspected of a crime, do not give a statement to the police or discuss the matter with anyone.
 Instead, contact a lawyer right away to minimize the likelihood that you will be charged.
 As Justice Douglas of the United States Supreme Court recognized in his dissenting opinion in Johnson v.
 Louisiana: